Trait sgx_tstd::ops::Drop 1.0.0[−][src]

 Because of this recursive dropping, you do not need to implement this trait unless your type needs its own destructor logic.

-Refer to the chapter on Drop
+Refer to the chapter on Drop in The Rust Programming Language

 for some more elaboration.